 The Department of Geology and Geophysics developed a direct, high speed, line-of-sight data link to dedicated servers on campus to permit both reliable and constant data transmission from the seismometer array.
 This development permits remote and robotic telescope operations.

 Rob Cardinal was looking for an asteroid using the Baker-Nunn telescope, but ended up finding a comet.
-This was the comet discovered at the Rothney Astrophysical Observatory and only the second Canadian discovery of a comet, using a Canadian telescope, in nearly a decade.
+This was the first comet discovered at the Rothney Astrophysical Observatory and only the second Canadian discovery of a comet, using a Canadian telescope, in nearly a decade.
 Rob discovered a second comet in 2010.